UniReps/unireps.github.io/_posts/2024-11-18-patient-journey.md

 Just wrap the text you would like to show up in a footnote in a `<d-footnote>` tag.
 The number of the footnote will be automatically generated.<d-footnote>This will become a hoverable footnote.</d-footnote>
+Our  method transforms raw patient data into informative embeddings that capture the  relationships between treatments, diagnostic events, genomic sequencing, and patient responses.
+The first step in our methodology involves extracting data into a structured format that includes event type, event description, and event date.
+The event type categorizes whether the event is therapeutic (e.g., drug treatment), diagnostic, or pertains to a change in the patient's condition.
+The event description provides detailed information about the event, such as drug names and dosages or a textual description of the diagnosis.
+The event date is used to chronologically order these events.
+Using the event date, the events are organized into a series of Directed Acyclic Graphs (DAGs) for each patient, representing the sequence of discrete events they encounter.
+Each unique DAG is referred to as the "patient journey."
+These patient journeys often include repetitive event sequences, particularly for diagnostic purposes (e.g., consecutive "Condition" or "Panel" events), which can introduce noise into the data.
+To mitigate this noise, we employ an iterative filtering strategy:
+Identify Earliest Event
+For each patient, identify the earliest recorded event or treatment date.
+Normalize Event Times
+Compute the treatment day for each event by calculating the difference between the event date and the earliest event date.
+This normalizes all event times to a relative day count starting from the first treatment.
+Aggregate Daily Events
+For each treatment day, aggregate the drugs administered into a summary string.
+This concatenates the drugs administered on a given day into a single record.
+Sort Events:
+Ensure the data is sorted by patient and event time to maintain a chronological order of treatments.

 ---